 The wolf has naturally recolonised the Alps in the last decades.
 But the wolf’s precense in a densly inhabited and used region, such as Central Europe, arises conflicts.
 Particularly, livestock owners and hunters oppose the comeback of the wolf.
-Many wolf opponents keep raising the argument of a high rate of hybridisation as a reason to shoot wolves.
+Many wolf opponents keep raising the argument of a high rate of crossbreeding, often falsely named hybridisation as a reason to shoot wolves.
 However, Swiss scientists came to the result that the dog introgression in the Swiss wolf population is very limited.
-This result debunks the argument that hybridisation would be a problem in the alpine wolf population.
+This result debunks the argument that crossbreeding would be a problem in the alpine wolf population.

-Please also read: Wolf hybrids, friends or foe?
+Please also read: Wolf crossbreds, friends or foe?

 The Bern Convention lists the Alpine wolf population as “endagered”.
 However, hybrids often fall into a legal gap.
 It is recommended to remove them in order to protect the integrity of wild wolf populations.
 The majority of the alpine wolves live in the Western parts of the Alpes between France and Italy.
 Only three packs established in Switzerland even though tens of individuals migrate thtrough the country every year.
 The rumor of wolf-dog hybrids is widespread in the public and is often used as a reason to minimise the wolf population.
 Debunking this argument is incredibly important to guarantee an objective discussion about the future wolf management and the wolf’s social preception in Switzerland.